A credit report is a document a credit reporting body produces using your information supplied by credit providers and other sources.

 What laws apply to the handling of the information on your consumer credit report?

 Part IIIA of the Privacy Act 1988 (Part IIIA), the Privacy Regulation 2013 and the Privacy (Credit Reporting) Code 2014 (CR Code) state how a credit reporting body and credit providers must handle the personal information in your consumer credit report or any personal information, such as a credit score, which is derived from the personal information in the report.

 A credit reporting body or credit provider that is an APP entity must also comply with the APPs when handling personal information more generally.

 For other third parties

 Credit reporting bodies are prohibited from disclosing your credit reporting information to third parties, except to particular entities for the particular purposes prescribed by Part IIIA.

 A third party that is permitted to receive credit reporting information from a credit reporting body must comply with any relevant obligations set out in Part IIIA.

 An entity commits an offence if the entity obtains credit reporting information from a credit reporting body; and the entity is not an entity to which the body is permitted to disclose the information, or an access seeker for the information.

 More information about third party access to your credit reporting information is available here.

-To download a sample consumer credit report, visit MoneySmart
+To learn more about what’s on a credit report, visit MoneySmart